Quartic First-Order Methods for Low-Rank Minimization: Acknowledgments

-Radu-Alexandru Dragomir would like to acknowledge support from an AMX fellowship, the Air Force Office of Scientific Research, Air Force Material Command, USAF, under grant number FA9550-18-1-0226, as well as from Sébastien Gadat.
+Radu-Alexandru Dragomir would like to acknowledge support from an AMX fellowship, the Air Force Office of Scientific Research, Air Force Material Command, USAF, under grant number FA9550-18-1-0226, as well as from S\'ebastien Gadat.

 J\'{e}r\^{o}me Bolte was partially supported by ANR-3IA Artificial and Natural Intelligence Toulouse Institute, and Air Force Office of Scientific Research, and Air Force Material Command, USAF, under grant numbers FA9550-18-1-0226 \& FA9550-19-1-7026.